 Our algorithm provides a partition of the sample.
 Each observation belongs to a leaf which is associated with a unique label.
 In a perfect case, this tree will have the same number of leaves as the number of mixture components of $X$.
 In practice, it is rarely the case, and the number of leaves may be much larger than the number of clusters.
 That is why an agglomerative step, that we call the joining step, should also be considered.
 Note that we do not have to pre-specify the number of clusters before performing the joining step.
-Moreover, if the number of clusters in the maximal tree is the one wanted by the user, it is not necessary to run the joining step.
+Moreover, if the number of clusters in the maximal tree is that wanted by the user, it is not necessary to run the joining step.

-An example of a maximal tree is given in Figure \ref{fig:max_tree}.
-It corresponds to a simulated dataset defined in Section \ref{sec:emp_analysis}, Scenario $1$, where $\mathtt{n_{comp}}$ is set to explain $95\%$ of the variance at each node of the tree, $K_{max} = 5$ and $\mathtt{minsize} = 10$.
-This tree has six leaves, whereas Scenario $1$ contains only five clusters.
-In this illustration, the joining step will be helpful to join the group with only $4$ curves, corresponding to the node $\mathfrak{S}_{3, 2}$, with another group, hopefully the node $\mathfrak{S}_{3, 1}$.